stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 ## Motivation

-Imagine a simple sorting program that reads in some lines of text and prints them out in lexicographical order.
-A [static call graph](https://en.wikipedia.org/wiki/Call_graph) for that program might look as follows:
+Imagine a sorting program that reads in some lines of text and prints them out in lexicographical order.
+A [static call graph](https://en.wikipedia.org/wiki/Call_graph) for that program would show how the functions in the program depend on each other:

 ```mermaid
 flowchart TD